sitinursalamah/Objective-Quest-Network-Traffic-Classification-with-ExtraTrees-/README.md

 # 🔐 Objective Quest – Network Traffic Classification with ExtraTrees
-🏆 Kaggle Competition | Dataquest 2024 – COMPFEST UI
+🏆 Kaggle Competition | Dataquest 2024
 📊 Final Rank: **43rd out of 88 teams**

 This project was developed for the **Objective Quest** competition held during **Dataquest 2024**, focusing on building a reliable and reproducible machine learning pipeline to classify **network traffic behavior** for cybersecurity applications.